Varun789/Varun789/README.md

 ### Hi there 👋

 I am a certified Cloud Practitioner having good hands-on experience with AWS Cloud.I am familiar with other cloud technologies also like GCP and Azure.
-I am a Poet by heart and Orator by blood.I believe that Kings are not the one who conquer the barren lands but they are the one who conquer hearts.:v:
+I am a Poet by heart,Leader by blood and Technocrat by brain .I believe that Kings are not the one who conquer the barren lands but they are the one who conquer hearts.:v:

 - 🔭 I’m currently working on AWS Cloud technology
 - 🌱 I’m currently learning Deep Learning
 - 💬 You can ask me about AWS Cloud
 - 📫 You can reach me [here](www.linkedin.com/in/varunladha)
 - ⚡ Fun fact: Everything is funny about me :laughing: